-I am a Associate Professor in Ophthalmology at the University of Southampton & Consultant Ophthalmologist at Eye Unit, University Hospitals NHS Foundation Trust.
+I am a Associate Professor in ophthalmology at the University of Southampton and Consultant Ophthalmologist at Eye Unit, University Hospitals NHS Foundation Trust.
 I am an Associate Editor for ‘Eye’, the scientific journal for the Royal College Ophthalmologists and an NHS Bronze Clinical Excellence Award holder.

-I qualified in Medicine from Aberdeen University and trained in Ophthalmology in Aberdeen, Nottingham, Leicester and Bascom Palmer Eye Institute, Miami, USA.
-I sub-specialise in Cornea & External Eye Disease, run a busy tertiary referral center for the Southampton Eye Unit, Southampton University Hospital NHS Trust and take care of a diverse range of corneal diseases.
-Clinical Expertise – Cornea, Cataract & External Eye Disease.
+I qualified in medicine from Aberdeen University and trained in ophthalmology in Aberdeen, Nottingham, Leicester and Bascom Palmer Eye Institute, Miami, USA.
+I sub-specialise in cornea and external eye disease, run a busy tertiary referral center for the Southampton Eye Unit, Southampton University Hospital NHS Trust and take care of a diverse range of corneal diseases.
+Clinical expertise – Cornea, cataract and external eye disease.

 My patient referral base is very large with patients coming from all over the UK, Eire and the Channel Islands.
 For further information on my NHS clinical practice please see: http://www.uhs.nhs.uk/ContactUs/Directoryofconsultants/Consultants-by-service/Eyes-ophthalmology-consultants/Corneal-and-external-eye-disorders/HossainMrParwez.aspx

 Following my PhD, I was appointed Clinical Lecturer at Nottingham University, there my interest focused on investigating the innate immune mechanisms during corneal inflammation.
 I found that the immune adhesion molecule CD34 is a unique marker for human corneal stromal keratocyte (corneal fibroblast) activation.
-While at Nottingham, I also helped to establish the effectiveness of a new surgical technique called ‘Fine Needle Diathermy’ to treat long standing corneal vascularization.
-This treatment helps against chronic corneal vascularization such as from herpes keratitis or chronic corneal graft rejection and has been adopted around the world.
+While at Nottingham, I also helped to establish the effectiveness of a new surgical technique called ‘Fine Needle Diathermy’ to treat long standing corneal vascularisation.
+This treatment helps against chronic corneal vascularisation such as from herpes keratitis or chronic corneal graft rejection and has been adopted around the world.
 I also developed techniques in corneal confocal imaging and my work has highlighted the benefit of this in the early detection of diabetic peripheral neuropathy (published in The Lancet).